-On Thursday morning we packed the car and set off for the Ickworth Hotel near Bury St. Edmunds.
+On Thursday morning we packed the car and set off for the Ickworth Hotel near Bury St. Edmunds in Suffolk.
 It’s just over a two-hour drive from where we are in South West London and with blue skies and the sun shining it was a gorgeous drive.
 I knew that as a family we needed a break, a mini-holiday and I was so excited when I came across this place as it caters to us all that I had to book it.
 The Ickworth is part of Luxury Family Hotels and I was very intrigued to see if it would live up to this description.

 It certainly did and because we have a lot to say about our stay I’ve split the post into two.
 This first part focuses on food.
 Culinary experiences are very important for us when we travel, whether within the UK or abroad.
 Daddy Long Legs and I share a love of good food and where I’m perhaps more adventurous and he more traditional it’s certainly something we have passed on to Caspian as well.